sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _frontend: 2+ 90th percentile page load latency over all routes over 10m_ (`critical_frontend_page_load_latency`)
+- _frontend: 2s+ 90th percentile page load latency over all routes over 10m_ (`critical_frontend_page_load_latency`)

 **Possible solutions:**

 - Confirm that the Sourcegraph frontend has enough CPU/memory using the provisioning panels.
-- Trace a request to see what is the slowest part - refer to: https://docs.sourcegraph.com/admin/observability/tracing
+- Trace a request to see what the slowest part is: https://docs.sourcegraph.com/admin/observability/tracing

 # frontend: blob_load_latency

 **Descriptions:**

-- _frontend: 2+ 90th percentile blob load latency over 10m_ (`critical_frontend_blob_load_latency`)
+- _frontend: 2s+ 90th percentile blob load latency over 10m_ (`critical_frontend_blob_load_latency`)

 **Possible solutions:**

 - Confirm that the Sourcegraph frontend has enough CPU/memory using the provisioning panels.
-- Trace a request to see what is the slowest part - refer to: https://docs.sourcegraph.com/admin/observability/tracing
+- Trace a request to see what the slowest part is: https://docs.sourcegraph.com/admin/observability/tracing

 # frontend: 99th_percentile_search_codeintel_request_duration